-Juana, author of La Cocina de Babel , takes us to Thailand with Pad Thai, a recipe to make in a wok that will open all your senses and make you feel like you're in the middle of Asia.
-It's a very complete, healthy and flavourful recipe, and it's also very versatile because, although Juana presents it with prawns, it can be used with many different ingredients, you can make it with chicken, beef, tofu...
+Juana, author of La Cocina de Babel, takes us to Thailand with the Pad Thai, a wok recipe that will open all your senses and make you feel like you're in the heart of Asia.
+It's a very complete, healthy and flavorful recipe, and it will also give you lots of flexibility because, although Juana presents it with prawns, it accepts many different ingredients — you can make it with chicken, beef, tofu...
 Enjoy!

-For me, travelling is a necessary exercise that we should be able to practice many times in our lives.
-Not only is it a source of pleasant sensations and beautiful moments, it is a way of opening our minds to other ways of life; it makes us more tolerant by showing us other cultures, making us aware that there is much more, and everything is perfectly valid and respectable.
+For me, travel is a necessary practice that one should be able to do many times in life.
+It's not only a source of pleasant sensations and beautiful moments, it's a way to open our minds to other ways of life; it makes us more tolerant by showing us other cultures, making us aware that there is much more, and everything is perfectly valid and respectable.

-Flavors and aromas of a faraway country, taste sensations and simple pleasures are what you will find in pad thai, the traditional and perhaps most famous dish of the country where I want to take you, Thailand .
+Flavors and aromas of a distant country, taste sensations and simple pleasures are what you will find in the pad thai, the traditional and perhaps most famous dish of the country I want to take you to, Thailand.

-Thailand is the quintessential country of street food.
-Sitting on small plastic stools around tables set up on the pavement, Thais sample this and many other delicious and varied dishes, bringing life to the already busy streets.
+Thailand is the country par excellence of street food.
+Sitting on small plastic stools around tables set on the sidewalks, Thai people enjoy this and many other delicious and varied dishes, filling the already bustling streets with life.

-The basic ingredient in pad thai is rice noodles , which are stir-fried with various vegetables, bean sprouts, tofu, shrimp or pork, and to make it all even more tempting, egg.
-With a slightly acidic taste due to the use of tamarind pulp and salty due to the fish sauce (nam pla), I assure you that if you are a lover of Asian cuisine, this delicacy will not leave you indifferent.
+In pad thai the basic ingredient is rice noodles which are stir-fried together with various vegetables, bean sprouts, tofu, prawns or pork and, to make everything even more tempting, egg.
+Slightly sour in taste due to the use of tamarind pulp and salty because of the fish sauce (nam pla), I assure you that if you are a fan of Asian cuisine, this delight will not leave you indifferent.

 Shall we travel with our senses to Thailand?